David Wright: 2014

-Wright was chosen as the "Face of MLB" in a contest online in February 2014.
-He narrowly beat out A's infielder Eric Sogard.
+Wright was chosen as the "Face of MLB" in an online contest in February 2014.
+He narrowly beat out Oakland Athletics infielder Eric Sogard.

-Wright finished second in All-Star game voting for third base to the Brewers' Aramis Ramírez, making it only the third time in 10 seasons he had been left out.
-Second baseman Daniel Murphy represented the Mets at the 2014 All-Star Game.
+Wright finished second in All-Star voting for third base to the Brewers' Aramis Ramírez, making it only the third time in 10 seasons he had been left out.
+Second baseman Daniel Murphy represented the Mets at the 2014 MLB All-Star Game.

 Wright's 2014 performance declined from previous years.
 He hit at a .269 clip, his lowest batting average since his 2011 season was shortened due to injury.
 Wright's .269/.324/.374 slash line was attributed to a recurring shoulder injury.
-Early in the season, he sustained a left rotator cuff contusion which slowed his offensive production and hurt his defense.
-Wright finished the year playing in 134 games with a career-low eight home runs and committed 15 errors, tied for most on the team.
+Early in the season, he sustained a left rotator cuff contusion, which slowed his offensive production and hurt his defense.
+Wright also finished the year playing in 134 games with 8 home runs, 63 RBI, and committed 15 errors, tied for the most on the team.

 2015

 On April 14, 2015, Wright suffered a strained right hamstring while stealing second base.
 He was placed on the 15-day disabled list.
 He was later diagnosed with spinal stenosis, and was expected to return towards the end of the season.
-David Wright was placed on the 60-day DL for his spinal stenosis on July 24, 2015, to clear up space on the 40-man roster.
+Wright was placed on the 60-day DL for his injury on July 24, to clear up space on the 40-man roster.
 On August 10, the Mets sent Wright on a rehab assignment to the St. Lucie Mets.

-Following Chase Utley's August trade from the Philadelphia Phillies to the Los Angeles Dodgers, Wright became the longest-tenured active player to have played his entire career with one team.
+Following Chase Utley's trade from the Philadelphia Phillies to the Los Angeles Dodgers in August, Wright became the longest-tenured active player to have played his entire career with one team.
 His 1,516 games with the Mets had previously only trailed Utley's 1,551 games with the Phillies.

 Wright returned from his injury for the Mets' August 24 game in Philadelphia.
 In his first at-bat, he hit a home run off Phillies pitcher Adam Morgan, the first of a club record eight home runs the Mets would hit in a 16–7 victory.
 His return helped propel the Mets to the 2015 World Series against the Kansas City Royals.
 In his only World Series appearance, he committed an error in the 14th inning that led to the winning run as the Royals took a 5–4 victory in Game 1.
-In Game 3, he went 2-for-4 with 4 RBIs, including his only World Series home run, a two-run home run, off Yordano Ventura as part of the Mets' 9–3 victory in their only win of the series.
-Wright played in only 38 games.
+In Game 3, he went 2-for-4 with 4 RBIs including his only World Series home run, off of Yordano Ventura as part of the Mets' 9–3 victory in their only win of the series.
+Wright played in only 38 games for the Mets in 2015, batting a slash line of .289/.379/.434 with a career-low 5 home runs and 17 RBI.